alonzoEspinoza/hello-world/README.md

 # hello-world
 New Github.
-From 2D to 3D, modeling and coding.
+From animation to gaming.
+New thoughts about this journey.